5had3z/sc2-serializer/README.md

 ## General Notes

 - If the generated_info.hpp is out-of-date compared to info found in PySC2, re-run scripts/gen_info_header.py.

 - The SC2 API zeros out mineral and vespene resources if they are in the fog-of-war.
 Instead we default them to the correct value and keep track of their last observed value.
 Visibility is still included, so it is trivial to revert back to zero'd out observations.

 - Strongly recommended to use [zlib-ng](https://github.com/zlib-ng/zlib-ng) with their LD_PRELOAD instructions for faster (de)serialization.

 ## Building C++ Observer and Tests

 ### General

 To use the StarCraftII replay observer for converting replays, you will need to initialize the 3rdparty submodule(s).

 ```bash
 git submodule update --init --recursive
 ```

+Some 3rd party libraries have not updated their `cmake_minimum_required` which can result in configure failures for newer versions of cmake which have removed support for earlier versions of cmake.
+This can be resolved with `-DCMAKE_POLICY_VERSION_MINIMUM=3.22` (which is the default version of ubuntu 22.04).

 ### Linux

 Compilation requires >=gcc-13 since some c++23 features are used.
 If using ubuntu 18.04 or higher, you can get this via the test toolchain ppa on ubuntu shown below.
-To update cmake to latest and greatest, follow the instructions [here](https://apt.kitware.com/).
+To update cmake to latest and greatest, follow the [instructions on their website](https://apt.kitware.com/).

 ```bash
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test